CityOfNewYork/ACCESS-NYC-PATTERNS/src/utilities/color-utilities.md

 with the [WebAIM Color Contrast Checker](https://webaim.org/resources/contrastchecker/).

-Below are are examples of the color utilities in use and their corresponding selectors (please note, not all of the text color examples are accessible).
+Below are are examples of the color utilities in use and their corresponding selectors.
+Please note, not all of the text color examples are accessible because they are examples of the color utility in use on a white background.